MMachado05/floss-alternatives/README.md

 [25] It looks like they [had a donations page](https://gogs.io/donate), but they can no longer accept donations for some reason.

 [26] Hasn't seen any development in 3 years.

+[27] OSM is not, in itself, a navigation tool, but rather a collaborative and open map/geographical database that powers all non-corporate navigation apps.

+[28] [Other donation methods are available](https://organicmaps.app/donate/), but I opted for Open Collective for simplicity.